lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-01-31-Russells_Paradox.md

 to enforce the "[vicious circle principle](https://plato.stanford.edu/entries/russell-paradox/#ERP)", which they saw as the root of all paradoxes.
-Their [ramified type theory](https://plato.stanford.edu/entries/type-theory/#RamiHierImprPrin) turned out to be unworkable;
+Their [ramified type theory](https://plato.stanford.edu/entries/type-theory/#RamiHierImprPrin) turned out to be unworkable.
 Simplified by [Frank Ramsey](https://plato.stanford.edu/entries/ramsey/) and formalised by Alonzo Church, it became *higher-order logic* as used today.